RightInChrist/creator/work-manager/README.md

 - **Jobs**: Units of work that reference available code in the form of local code or tools
 - **Tools**: Executable components available locally or through remote procedure calls

+### Agent Collaboration System

+The backend includes a specialized agent collaboration system that allows multiple AI agents to work together on tasks.
+The current implementation focuses on a product discovery workflow with three specialized agents:

+- **Product Manager Agent**: Leads the requirements gathering process, interacting directly with customers
+- **Technical Leader Agent**: Provides technical guidance and ensures that technical details are collected
+- **Designer Agent**: Ensures that design considerations are properly addressed during requirements gathering

+This collaborative approach enables a more comprehensive gathering of requirements by addressing product, technical, and design considerations simultaneously.

 ## Development

 ### Prerequisites